gtk-rs/gtk4-rs/book/src/basics/gobject.md

 #    let button_decrease = Button::with_label("Decrease");
 #
 #    let number = Rc::new(RefCell::new(0));
+#
+    // Connect callbacks

-    button_increase.connect_clicked(clone!(@strong number, @strong button_decrease =>
+    // When a button is clicked, `number` and label of the other button will be changed button_increase.connect_clicked(clone!(@strong number, @strong button_decrease =>
         move |_| {
             *number.borrow_mut() += 1;